 In today's Gospel I reflect on these words: 'Hear me, all of you, and understand.
-Nothing that enters one from outside can defile that person; but the things that come out from within are what defile.'
+Nothing that enters one from outside can defile that person; but the things but one soft but the things that come out from within are what defile.'